boukestam/eth-node/blog/Introduction.md

 # Introduction

 This is the first post in a series on writing an Ethereum node from scratch.
-I'm the kind of person that understands things by trying to recreate it for myself.
-For that reason I decided to finally tackle a big unknown: the Ethereum network.
+I want to do this because I'm the kind of person that understands things by trying to recreate it for myself.
+For that reason I decided to finally tackle one of the biggest mysteries to me.

 I've been working as a blockchain developer for 1.5 years now, but honestly it's inner workings are still a big mystery to me.
-How do nodes talk to each other and collectively decide on the 'true' chain?
+How do nodes talk to each other and collectively come to a consensus?
 How does all the cryptography actually work?
 What happens when I store a variable?

 ### The goal

 The goal is to learn about all the different aspects that make the Ethereum network work.
-The goal is **not** to create the most optimized Ethereum node.
-I will start out creating everything in the most simple way and only optimize where needed.
+The goal is **not** to create the most optimized, stable Ethereum node.
+I will start out creating everything in the most simple way and only optimize and handle errors where needed.
 Throughout the project I will dive in head-first and try to tackle the hurdles as they come.

 ### The plan